Chase Sapphire Reserve® vs. American Express® Gold Card: Which is Best?

 The Verdict

-Both the Amex Gold and card_name are great options to add to your wallet and could complement each other, with the Sapphire Reserve for travel benefits and the Amex Gold for restaurants and U.S. supermarkets.
+Both the Amex Gold and Chase Sapphire Reserve are great options to add to your wallet and could complement each other, with the Sapphire Reserve for travel benefits and the Amex Gold for restaurants and U.S. supermarkets.

 If you have to pick one, I would recommend the Sapphire Reserve for frequent travelers and the Amex Gold for people who spend a lot of money at restaurants and supermarkets.